EosisWasTaken/EosisWasTaken/README.md

 - 👋 Hi, I’m @EosisWasTaken
 - 👀 I’m interested in computer science, programming, games (IRL and video games)
 - 🌱 I’m currently learning CS at school and with CS50
 - 📫 How to reach me?
-Send me a mail!
+Friend me on discord: Eosis#6008

 <!---
 EosisWasTaken/EosisWasTaken is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.